 It’s always a bit awkward at first.
-You’ve probably never talked with this person before and having to quickly build up trust to actually open up and talk about what’s going on can be hard.
-It’s often quick and intimate things are shared straight away.
+You’ve probably never talked with this person before and having to quickly build up trust actually to open up and talk about what’s going on can be hard.
+It’s often quick, and intimate things are shared straight away.
 You get to know what’s really on someone’s mind.

 There’s no set formula for this.
 Go by what you feel, and if you don’t know what to say – just say that.
-You’re not expected to know the answers, you’re not professionally involved with that person, just be human, be yourself and see what happens.
+You’re not expected to know the answers, and you’re not professionally involved with that person, just be human, be yourself and see what happens.

 What can you do instead?

 Having a DMs open policy isn’t for everyone.
-You can still be a mental health advocate and you can still help people even if you don’t let everyone contact you.
+You can still be a mental health advocate, and you can still help people even if you don’t let everyone contact you.
 It’s not a ‘job requirement’ you have to have.

 Sending the First DM